-Erin Hills, home of the 2017 US Open, was molded from a landscape left behind by the glaciers.
+Erin Hills, home of the 2017 U.S. Open, was molded from a landscape left behind by the glaciers.
 Architects adopted a minimalist approach in designing Erin Hills, playing off the naturally sculpted landscape.
-With five sets of tees, there's something to challenge golfers of all abilities, and Golf Digest lists it as the 9th best public course in the United States.
-And the greens at Erin Hills really are green: The fine fescue fairways and roughs require little water, and have the ability to go dormant during dry weather.
+With five sets of tees, there's something to challenge golfers of all abilities, and Golf Digest lists it as the ninth best public course in the United States.
+And the greens at Erin Hills really are green: The fine fescue fairways and roughs require little water and can go dormant during dry weather.

 Formed by the last retreating glacier, University Ridge Golf Course was constructed upon the landscape's natural ridge.
-With five sets of tees ranging from 5,005 to 7,289 yards, University Ridge offers an above par golf experience and is once again hosting the American Family Championship (PGA TOUR Champions) in June 2018.
-The course provides stunning scenery; in fact, 1.5 miles of The Ice Age Trail – one of eight National Scenic Trails in the U.S. – runs through the course.
+With five sets of tees ranging from 5,005 to 7,289 yards, University Ridge offers an above par golf experience and once again hosted the American Family Championship (PGA TOUR Champions) in June 2018.
+This course is sure to give you an incredible golf experience, right in the heart of the state's capitol.

 Halfway between Milwaukee and Chicago, Lake Geneva is the perfect place to spend a weekend golfing with friends.
 Ranked in the top 10 northern U.S. golf resorts by Conde Nast Traveler, the Grand Geneva boasts two championship courses, the Brute and the Highlands.
 The Brute Course is considered one of the toughest golf courses in the Midwest and stretches to over 7,000 yards, while the Highlands features a variety of elevation changes and 68 bunkers strategically placed along the massive, rolling greens.

-Designed in 1930 by renowned golf course architect William Langford, The Golf Courses of Lawsonia, nestled between Madison and Appleton, offer two unique 18-hole golf experiences on the same property.
-Ranked in the top 100 Classic Courses in the USA by Golfweek, the Links Course features gently rolling terrain, bent grass fairways, steep bunkers and multi-tiered, moderately fast greens that are surrounded by strategically placed steep bunkers.
+The Golf Courses of Lawsonia, nestled between Madison and Appleton, offer two unique 18-hole golf experiences on the same property.
+Ranked in the top 100 Classic Courses in the USA by Golfweek, the Links Course features gently rolling terrain, bent grass fairways and multi-tiered, moderately fast greens that are surrounded by strategically placed steep bunkers.
 Interested in some precision golfing?
 The Woodlands Course's densely tree-lined fairways are guarded by a series of about 80 traps, making it a much tighter "target course."